 This board game was created to help families that people recovering from psychosis and their family learn about self care and managing the illness in recovery.
 By playing the game as a family, all family members can learn how to reduce stress and other environmental factors to promote recovery and well being.
 The game is cooperative, easy to follow for persons with cognitive impairment, and the group wins when all players win by reducing their environmental stressors and triggers.

-Both versions of the game are now used within the Strengthening Families Together program as delivered in Aboriginal and non-Aboriginal communities in BC.
+Both versions of the game are now used within the Strengthening Families Together program as delivered in Indigenous communities and generally within in BC.

 Please see below for a link to the game on the BC Schizophrenia Society website.
 Sophia Kelly of Tailored Tech created the concept, game board, cards, rules and assembly instructions, along with all related design.
 Sophia has professional graduate-level training and experience as an art therapist, and used that training and experience to design the game as a cooperative therapeutic task for family groups.
 Her work on the Recovery Cup was featured in the May 2006 BC Art Therapy Association Journal

 With the instructions and files linked below, families and professionals will be able to create their own physical copy of the game to use. http://www.bcss.org/2006/05/08/the-recovery-cup-board-game-for-families/

 In 2016 we were hired to create a first nations adapted version of the game.
 The files are below: